KaimDev/zClip/README.md

 Artifacts cleanup is finished
 ```

-**Explanation**: The method `GetALargeTextFromClipboard` is executed a lot of times the `ClipboardService` to get the average time it takes to get a text of 500 words from the clipboard.
+**Explanation**: The method `GetALargeTextFromClipboard` is responsible for executing the ClipboardService multiple times to determine the average time it takes to retrieve a 500-word text from the clipboard.